fdanilogamu/fdanilogamu.github.io/README.md

 ## Why GitHub?

-> GitHub isn't just hosting this site.
+GitHub isn't just hosting this site.

->
-> I like writing in plain text, versioning ideas, tracking revisions, and treating knowledge as something that evolves over time.
+I like writing in plain text, versioning ideas, tracking revisions, and treating knowledge as something that evolves over time.

->
-> Many of the frameworks here have changed dozens of times before reaching their current form.
+Many of the frameworks here have changed dozens of times before reaching their current form.

-That tells people something about how you think.

 ---